+1) Do not exceed 200 ft linear line length.

-- 2) Do not exceed 180 ft vertical separation if outdoor unit is above indoor unit. - 3) 3/4" suction line should only be used for 1.5 ton systems if outdoor unit is below or at same level as indoor to assure proper oil return. - 4) Always use the smallest liquid line allowable to minimize refrigerant charge. - 5) Applications shaded in light gray indicate capacity multipliers between 0.90 and 0.96 which are not recommended, but are allowed. - 6) Applications shaded in dark gray are not recommended due to excessive liquid or suction pressure drop.
+2) Do not exceed 100 ft vertical separation between indoor and outdoor units.

+3) 3/4" vapor line should only be used for 1.5 ton systems if outdoor unit is below or at same level as indoor unit to assure proper oil return.

+4) Always use the smallest liquid line allowable to minimize refrigerant charge.

+5) Applications shaded in light gray indicate capacity multipliers between 0.90 and 0.96 which are not recommended, but are allowed.

+6) Applications shaded in dark gray are not recommended due to excessive liquid or suction line pressure drop.

+4.0 INSTALLATION 4.5 Refrigerant Line Set Selection (cont.)